hotwired/stimulus-site/_handbook/03_building_something_real.md

 [img]

-When you click one, Basecamp copies a bit of text, such as a URL or an email address, to your clipboard.
+When you click one of these buttons, Basecamp copies a bit of text, such as a URL or an email address, to your clipboard.

-The web platform has [an API for accessing the system clipboard](https://www.w3.org/TR/clipboard-apis/) which is [well-supported in current browsers](https://caniuse.com/#feat=clipboard).
-But there's no HTML element that does what we need.
+The web platform has [an API for accessing the system clipboard](https://www.w3.org/TR/clipboard-apis/), but there's no HTML element that does what we need.
 To implement the Copy button, we must use JavaScript.

 ## Implementing a Copy Button